 The sum of the lengths of the power supply and output cables must be the same for all units.
-With reference to the drawing, these must be: a1+c1 = a2+c2 = a3+c3 b = length of output line cables
+With reference to the drawing, these must be: a1+c1 = a2+c2 = a3+c3 a = length of input line cables b = length of output line cables

-The same rule must also be observed with separate power lines: the lengths of the cables of the by-pass line + output line must be the same between all the X33 HIP connected in parallel.
+The same rule must also be observed with separate power lines: the lengths of the cables of the bypass line + output line must be the same between all the TRI POWER X33 HIP connected in parallel.

-Lack of compliance with this rule may cause a current imbalance between the UPSs when the load is powered through the by-pass line.
+Lack of compliance with this rule may cause a current imbalance between the UPSs when the load is powered through the bypass line.

-An overload on the by-pass line of one UPS will lead to a deterioration of the components on that line, both internal and external to the UPS: that is, the disconnector cables and electronic power components.
+An overload on the bypass line of one UPS will lead to a deterioration of the components on that line, both internal and external to the UPS: that is, the disconnector cables and electronic power components.